The Structured Products Law Review: Finland

 iii Certain structured products and the Personal Income Tax Act

 The most common Finnish structured products are 'investment obligations' consisting of a bond and a derivative product.
 For individuals, the income paid at maturity (index payment, i.e., the income paid at the time of the redemption of the instrument) is considered capital income and treated similarly to interest income.
 The current capital income tax rate is 30 per cent, or 34 per cent if the income exceeds €30,000.
-The payor, if the recipient is a Finnish person, if the debtor is a Finnish entity and if the financial instrument is listed on a stock exchange, makes a tax withdrawal at source, which is also the final tax.
+The payer, if the recipient is a Finnish person, if the debtor is a Finnish entity and if the financial instrument is listed on a stock exchange, makes a 30 per cent tax withdrawal at source, which is also the final tax.
 In other situations, the recipient declares and pays the capital income tax.
 Finland has an extensive tax treaty network that regulates cross-border situations.
-When selling an investment obligation or upon its redemption, any profit or loss is calculated according to the capital gains tax rules.
+When selling an investment obligation or upon its redemption, any profit or loss, excluding the interest and, for example, the secondary market compensation (calculated but unpaid interest, when the instrument is transferred before maturity or redemption), is calculated according to the capital gains tax rules.
+The tax treatment of zero-interest bonds differs from these main rules.

 iv Certain structured products under the Income Tax Act